Privacy Policy

 Opting out

-Where required by Data Protection Legislation, You will be given a choice when You provide us with Your personal information to opt into certain uses we may intend to make of that information, such as sending You information or offers containing updated information about us, our services and promotions.
-You may also be asked if You would like to receive marketing from third party organisations.
-You will be able to indicate Your consent to each specific proposed use by checking the relevant box to opt in.
-We will not send You direct marketing, or pass Your details to third parties for the purpose of them sending You direct marketing, without Your consent.
+Where required by Data Protection Legislation, you will be given a choice when you provide us with your personal information to opt into certain uses we may intend to make of that information, such as sending you information or offers containing updated information about us, our services and promotions. you may also be asked if you would like to receive marketing from third party organisations. you will be able to indicate your consent to each specific proposed use by checking the relevant box to opt in.
+We will not send you direct marketing, or pass your details to third parties for the purpose of them sending you direct marketing, without your consent.

-You also have the option of “unsubscribing” from our mailing list for newsletters, alerts and updates at any time, thereby disabling any further such e-mail communication from being sent to You.
+You also have the option of “unsubscribing” from our mailing list for newsletters, alerts and updates at any time, thereby disabling any further such e-mail communication from being sent to you.

-Details of how to unsubscribe from direct marketing will be included on each electronic mailing we send You.
-Alternatively, just send an email to enq@langhamestate.com with “URGENT – UNSUBSCRIBE REQUEST” in the subject line and the email address that You wish to be removed within the email.
+Details of how to unsubscribe from direct marketing will be included on each electronic mailing we send you.
+Alternatively, just send an email to marketing@langhamestate.com with “URGENT – UNSUBSCRIBE REQUEST” in the subject line and the email address that you wish to be removed within the email.

 Your rights

-At any time, You have the right:
+At any time, you have the right:

-• to request access to or a copy of any personal data which we hold about You;
+• to request access to or a copy of any personal data which we hold about you;

-• to ask us to delete Your personal data, if You consider that we do not have the right to hold it;
+• to ask us to delete your personal data, if you consider that we do not have the right to hold it;

-• to withdraw consent to our processing of Your personal data (to the extent such processing is based on previously obtained consent);
+• to withdraw consent to our processing of your personal data (to the extent such processing is based on previously obtained consent);

-• to ask us to stop or start sending You marketing messages at any time as described above in the “Opting out” section;
+• to ask us to stop or start sending you marketing messages at any time as described above in the “Opting out” section;

-• to object to Your personal data being processed in certain circumstances; and
+• to object to your personal data being processed in certain circumstances; and

-• to not be subject to a decision based on automated processing and to have safeguards put in place if You are being profiled based on Your personal data.
+• to not be subject to a decision based on automated processing and to have safeguards put in place if you are being profiled based on your personal data.

-We aim to ensure that the information we hold about You is accurate at all times.
-To assist us in ensuring that Your information is up to date, do let us know if any of Your personal details change.
+We aim to ensure that the information we hold about you is accurate at all times.
+To assist us in ensuring that your information is up to date, do let us know if any of your personal details change.

 Cookies